 Then there’s Greg’s iPhone.
-Originally, the police report said it was found in the bar’s parking lot.
+Initially, the police report said it was found in the bar’s parking lot.
 Another version said it was found in Greg’s pocket.

 Greg’s family received the phone in pieces.
 Police told them state technicians from the state crime lab were unable to retrieve any information from it because of water damage to the phone.

-However, Greg’s family had tech experts from TechFusion inspect the phone who said his phone was never in water, and they were able to extract call logs and SMS logs and messages from that phone using a surrogate phone – a phone built with an identical phone and part of Greg’s phone.
-It is not known what information the techs recovered or if any of it was helpful to the investigation.
+Greg’s family had tech experts from TechFusion inspect the phone, who said his phone was never in water.
+They were able to extract call logs and SMS logs and messages from that phone using a surrogate phone – a phone built with an identical phone and part of Greg’s phone.
+It is unknown what information the techs recovered or if any of it was helpful to the investigation.

 It has been seven years since Greg died, and his parents are still fighting for justice for their son.

 Like the Hart family, I believe Greg was murdered.
 This is a police cover-up.
 I also have no doubt that those three friends who were with Greg that night had something to do with his murder, witnessed it, or have knowledge of it.
 What other reasons could they give for not speaking about that night?